West Houston – Memorial City Neuroscience Care

 - Outstanding inpatient neurological care with a highly trained and experienced nursing staff

-- Exceptional stroke care and designation as a Primary Stroke Center
+- Exceptional stroke care and designation as a Comprehensive Stroke Center by DNV GL Healthcare

 - Expertise in spine care from non-invasive treatments to performing some of the most complex surgeries with precision